openshift/enhancements/enhancements/installer/pre-flight-validations.md

 - the tenant has adequate quota and the flavors' specifications are within the recommended ranges.
-- for user-provided networks, check the subnets have a DHCP server and valid DNS to reach the cloud's enpoints
+- for user-provided networks, check the subnets have a DHCP server and valid DNS to reach the cloud's endpoints
 - necessary cloud services are available
 - storage performance